CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"The student as boxer, not fencer.
-The fencer’s weapon is picked up and put down again.
-The boxer’s is part of him.
-All he has to do is clench his fist." - Marcus Aurelius</p>
+<p>"Pride is a master of deception: when you think you’re occupied in the weightiest business, that’s when he has you in his spell." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->